13060091564_c7e703e670_o (3).jpg

 Make it daily prayer

-The Our Lady of Champion Novena Prayer is a great spiritual retreat for the on-the-go, child-rearing or simply overscheduled Catholic.
-Typically used for novenas, it’s also well suited for daily use.
-Prayed slowly and intentionally, it redirects our energies toward three pursuits mentioned by Our Lady of Champion in her apparition: sacrificing for the salvation of sinners, evangelizing the world, and teaching the faith to children.
+Typically used for novenas, the Our Lady of Champion Novena Prayer is well suited for daily use.
+It redirects our energies toward three pursuits mentioned by Our Lady of Champion in her apparition: sacrificing for the salvation of sinners, evangelizing the world, and bringing the faith to children.